Wakoma/Lokal/README.md

 * [DokuWiki](https://www.dokuwiki.org/dokuwiki) - DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn’t require a database.

 * [Piwigo](https://piwigo.org/) - Piwigo is open source photo gallery software for the web.
 Designed for organisations, teams and individuals.

+* [Kolibri](https://learningequality.org/kolibri/) - An education content library for easy access to Khan Academy and more.